 There are a lot of columns, but we will need only 4 of them Email, First Name, Last Name and Activation Account URL.
 So, I will delete all other columns:

-Create the list of customers in MailChimp
+Create a list of customers in MailChimp

 There is a service MailChimp, that allows to send notifications, campaigns, newsletters etc. to lists of customers.
 As we want to send Account activation emails to several customers at a time, let’s first create the list of customers.